AhmedThahir/Typing_Speed_Monitor/README.md

 After struggling with RSI, I have realized that I need to slow down my typing.

-This script monitors and warns you if you go over the set limit.
+This Python script monitors and warns you if you go over the set limit.